Develop a straightforward fundraiser strategy that works

 But let’s be honest.
 You’re busy and don’t have a lot of extra time.
 You want to raise money without having to put in a lot of effort.
 Regardless, the last thing you want is a fundraiser that doesn’t get you the results you need so plan carefully.

-High school fundraising definitely has its advantages and disadvantages.
+Coming up with good high school fundraising ideas can be a challenge.
+This age group definitely has its advantages and disadvantages.
 The advantages, your students are capable of having a much deeper understanding of the cause and what’s required to reach their sales goals than their younger peers.
 This can translate into a stronger commitment.
 They also tend to be more invested in their group’s endeavors.
 They weren’t forced to join your group, they chose to.

 The disadvantages?
 Like you, your students are juggling a busy schedule.
 They face many challenges, including social pressures, dealing with potential home and family issues, and tougher academic schedules.
 The Princeton Review also found that too much homework was a contributor to stress and a general lack of balance.